“It keeps me alive – at least 37% of the time.

-Initially, I didn’t post about this often, but here are some thoughts before my initial trip to Vanderbilt.
+Initially, I didn’t post about RA very often.
+I don’t know, there’s just a very personal component to a chronic illness journey.
+Something about being sick that you don’t want to share with others.
+I’ve learned, though, that this Chrony journey is easier when walked alongside others who understand.
+Fellow CDP’s (chronic disease peeps) who get it.
+So, here are some thoughts before my initial trip to Vanderbilt.
 These are taken from my medical journal back in 2014.
+I went to the Dysautonomia and Pituitary clinics, and was also seen at the Rheumatology clinic while there.
 Waiting to go to Vanderbilt was such a vulnerable time for me.
 In fact, the entire chronic journey makes you vulnerable.
 Really vulnerable.

 The next step in my medical journey is going to Vandy in a couple of weeks.
 Many of you know it’s been quite the journey these last few years, full of medical surprises.
 I had a great pacemaker checkup today, am on the pacer 37% of the time now.
 So, one-third of the time, I’m pulling on this little battery pack that’s in my chest.
 It’s doing its job and is solid as a rock.
 Guess I’m glad I have it.